cakephp/localized/README.md

 ### Validation methods

-There are a few methods that are common to all classes, defined through the interface "LocalizedValidation":
+There are a few methods that are common to all classes, defined through the interface "ValidationInterface":

 * phone() to check a phone number
 * postal() to check a postal code